 - For example, ask sales people what they know about market facts and figures.

 - Read company reports and industry research carried out by relevant trade organisations, check out competitor websites and review their social media output.

 - For example, a customer satisfaction survey can help you find out what customers really think.

 - Specialist consultants can help you get comparative data on similar businesses, so that you can compare strengths and weaknesses.

 Your strengths are usually easy to identify, through your continuing discussions with customers and suppliers.
-Your records (eg sales) will also help to suggest areas where you are particularly strong (eg rising sales for a particular product).
+Your sales records and customer feedback will highlight areas where you are particularly strong.

 Sound finances may give you advantages over your competitors